Double Fantasy: Release, reception and aftermath

 The album was preceded by the single "(Just Like) Starting Over", which was backed with Ono's "Kiss Kiss Kiss".
 It was released on 20 October 1980 in the United States, and four days later in the United Kingdom.
 Originally peaking at number 8 in the UK chart, after Lennon's murder the single reached number one.
+It was overtaken to the Christmas Number One Single rank by the St Winifred's School Choir's "There's No One Quite Like Grandma," finishing at number 2 on that list.
+After two weeks at number one, a previous Lennon song, "Imagine", replaced it.
 In the US, the single was inching upward in the top 10 before reaching number one following Lennon's death.

 The album was released on 17 November 1980 in both the UK and US.
 Geffen had planned an elaborate cover for Lennon's comeback, but Ono could not decide on a photo.
 Not wanting to miss the Christmas release deadline, Geffen used the single sleeve as the front cover, while choosing an outtake from the same photo session for the back.
 The tracks were sequenced as a dialogue between Lennon and Ono; one of his songs followed by one of hers.
 On the initial pressings, the track listing was out of sequence on the album cover.
 Initial sales were sluggish.
-In the UK album charts, it had peaked at number 14 then slipped to number 46, while in the US, it had risen to number 11.
+In the UK albums chart, it had peaked at number 14 then slipped to number 46, while in the US, it had risen to number 11.
 Upon Lennon's murder, the album jumped to number 1 in the US Billboard chart, where it stayed for eight weeks, and in the UK, it jumped to number 2, where it remained for seven weeks before finally spending two weeks at number 1.